 These are termed active or latent failures.
-An active failure is typically committed by a front line operator.
+A front-line operator typically commits an active failure.
 The failure's consequences are usually made known soon after the error is committed, such as a dozer operator backing over a light vehicle.